studio24/mac-setup/mac-setup.md

 #### 1Password browser extensions

-You can use 1Password via your web browser to make password entry easy.
-Visit https://support.1password.com/getting-started-browser/
+[Install browser extensions](https://support.1password.com/getting-started-browser/) to use 1Password via your web browser to make password entry easy.

 #### Password policy

 Once you have access to 1Password please ensure you store all your personal logins to your personal vault in 1Password (this is private to you).
 It is a requirement to set complex, secure passwords for all services.
-We define complex passwords as a minimum of 16 characters.
+We define complex passwords as a minimum of 15 characters.
 We also recommend using two-factor authentication (2FA) wherever possible.

 #### Emergency kit

-You can download an emergency kit with your key login details.
-See https://support.1password.com/emergency-kit/
+You can [download an emergency kit](https://support.1password.com/emergency-kit/) with your key login details.

 Do not store the emergency kit file on your computer, either move this to your personal Google Drive or print and store securely.

+#### Disable password saving in your browser

+You should store passwords in 1Password and not your web browser for security.

+* Safari - Preferences > AutoFill > untick "Usernames and passwords"
+* Firefox - Preferences > Privacy & Security > untick "Ask to save logins and passwords for websites"
+* Chrome - Settings > Auto-fill > Passwords > untick "Offer to save passwords"

 ### Slack